Organic Tick & Mosquito Application:

 We provide 7 Organic Tick & Mosquito applications every month from April 'till October Unlike any of our competitors, we treat both insects for 1 low price.

-We use natural essential oils which are safe for pets and children, so that there are no concerns for harmful pesticides or toxins.
+We use natural essential oils that are safe for pets and children so that there are no concerns for harmful pesticides or toxins.

 Life-cycle of Ixodes scapularis (a.k.a. blacklegged or deer tick)

 Life-cycle of Ixodes scapularis(a.k.a. blacklegged or deer tick) in the northeast/mid-Atlantic/upper mid-western United States.
 Larval deer ticks are active in August and September but these ticks are pathogen-free.
 Ticks become infected with pathogens when larvae (or nymphs) take a blood meal from infectious animal hosts.
 Engorged larvae molt over winter and emerge in May as poppy-seed sized nymphal deer ticks.
 Please note that most cases of Lyme disease are transmitted from May through July, when nymphal-stage ticks are active.
 Adult-stage deer ticks become active in October and remain active throughout the winter whenever the ground is not frozen.
 Blood-engorged females survive the winter in the forest leaf litter and begin laying their 1,500 or more eggs around Memorial Day (late May).
 These eggs hatch in July, and the life-cycle starts again when larvae become active in August.

 Lyme disease is caused by infection with a spirochete (a type of bacteria) which can be transmitted to people by bites from nymphal and adult Blacklegged ticks.
 American dog ticks are NOT able to transmit Lyme disease spirochetes.
 Larval and nymphal Blacklegged ticks can become infected when they take a blood meal from infected rodents and birds.
 Deer do NOT pass the infection to ticks.